 A small hamlet with Norwegian roots in the countryside near the Minnesota River is home to the Milan Village Arts School.
 Like North House, it is modeled on traditional Scandinavian folk schools.
 "It started with traditional Scandinavian arts," explained Ron Porep, the school's coordinator, "and expanded from there to contemporary arts."

 Although the tiny town has a population of about 300, the area is home to many artists.
 A group of dedicated residents created the arts school more than 20 years ago.
 Classes are held in a renovated country schoolhouse; instructors come from throughout Minnesota.

 Artists teach classes in traditional Scandinavian folk arts, including rosemaling, as well as a variety of workshops in woodcarving, painting, photography, calligraphy, silversmithing and more.
-Classes are typically one to three days, mostly on weekends, and costs range from $95 to $255.
+Classes are typically one to three days, mostly on weekends, and costs range from $100 to $200.
 Some are introductory classes aimed at beginners, and others are for those with some expertise in a particular art.
-In May, Milan celebrates the traditional Norwegian fest Syttende Mai, and various artists will be demonstrating their work at the Village Arts School.
+In mid-May, Milan celebrates the traditional Norwegian fest Syttende Mai, and various artists demonstrate their work at the Village Arts School.

 International Wolf Center

 Ely is a north woods town at the edge of a wilderness of lakes and woods, native habitat for grey wolves.
 These animals are the focus of the International Wolf Center in Ely.
 The center has fascinating exhibits on wolf behavior, communication and mythology, as well as a resident pack of wolves that can be observed through a large window.
 It also offers a wide variety of education programs, including learning vacations.